qkmiller/Bandcamp-Downloader/README.md

 # Bandcamp Album Downloader
-A quick and easy python script for downloading bandcamp albums.
+A quick and easy python script for downloading albums from Bandcamp.

 ## Requirements
 - python3